PelionIoT/mbed-edge/README.md

 make
 ```

-Alternativley, in order to use the UC hub library just compile with CMake `-DFIRMWARE_UPDATE=ON` flag.
+Alternatively, in order to use the UC hub library just compile with CMake `-DFIRMWARE_UPDATE=ON` flag.

 In addition, you need to set the `#define MBED_CLOUD_CLIENT_UPDATE_STORAGE`.
 The exact value of the define depends on the used Linux distribution and the